jrjoaoramos/mqbcan/README.md

 - <b>Audi A3 8V</b>
 - <b>Volkswagen Golf MK7</b>

+## CAN-BUS architecture
+The first interface available for diagnosis and development is the OBD connector.
+It is directly connected to the "main" module of the car that is the CAN Gateway (with hex address 19).
+That module filters all the data that goes inside the car and just replies for the commands that are asked to it.
+Thus, it is harder to get access to all the functions of the car.
+Also, there are many CAN buses available: for engine communication, for confort communication and for infotainment communication.
+There are even other buses for communication between individual components that aren't broadcasted to the main CAN buses.
+This way, after analysing the OBD communication there is a need to tap into the specific buses, for example, in the radio Quadlock connector located in the back side.
+Until now, in all the buses the communcation bitrate is <b>500kB/s</b>.

 ## Goals
 The main goals for this project is to share and create a community for the development and analysis of these cars' CAN-BUS architecture.
 As such, there are created documents to explain how to obtain the desired feature and scripts to perform those features automatically or in a semi-automatic fashion.